 - Kristin Armstrong Municipal Park (certain sites, not all)

 - Willow Lane Athletic Complex

-BBQs and gas grills cannot be placed near any tree trunk or under the branches of any tree.
-BBQ equipment must include a drip pan and be self-contained.
+BBQs and gas grills cannot be placed near any tree trunk or under the branches of any tree in a city park.
+BBQ equipment must include a drip pan and must be self-contained.

 Cleanliness is the responsibility of all park users.
 Please deposit trash in the receptacles provided.
 If trash receptacles are full, trash is to be removed from the park by the user.
-Additional fees may be charged for debris or damages to the park.
+Additional fees may be charged for debris or damages to a City of Boise park.

-- Confetti, bird seed, popcorn, rice etc. are not permitted.
+- Confetti, bird seed, popcorn, rice etc. are not permitted in city parks.
 Bubbles are acceptable.

-- Decorations must be self-supporting or must be tied to the structure.
+- Decorations must be self-supporting or must be tied to a structure.

 Pets are not permitted in the following areas: